natel-c/lpjg-forestC-emulator/README.md

 ## Getting started

-## 1. Download the Data
+## 1. Download the Data, Models and SHAP values

-Retrieve the dataset from the Zenodo repository
+Retrieve the data sets, pre-trained models and pre-calculated shap values from the [Zenodo repository](https://zenodo.org/records/14230951).

 ## 2. Install Dependencies